Adventure Cruises in Canary Islands

 Puerto Colón

 The modern marina of Puerto Colón is located in the south of Tenerife.
 Nestled in Playa de las Américas, this is one of the busiest tourist areas on the island.
 It’s protected by a large curved breakwater that calms the sea, and with loads of water sports to partake in, there’s fun in store for all ages.
-With beautiful beaches to catch the sun rays and dining at one of the many quaint harbour-front cafés, everyone is guaranteed to have a great time.
+With beautiful beaches to catch the sun rays and dining at one of the many quaint harbor-front cafés, everyone is guaranteed a great time.